mendix/docs/content/en/docs/data-hub/data-hub-catalog/get-started.md

 ## 5 Processes and Properties

-[Data Hub Catalog](/data-hub/data-hub-catalog/) goes into detailed information on the Catalog's processes and properties.
+[Catalog](/data-hub/data-hub-catalog/) goes into detailed information on the Catalog's processes and properties.
 This is helpful if you are looking for explanations of what you see in the Catalog UI (hub.mendix.com) and how parts of the UI relate to each other.